Booting the PYNQ Board

 to get back to your computer.

-Instead of having to authenticate with a password each time connecting to the PYNQ, you can set up an SSH key to do automatic authentication.
-This tutorial explains how to set this up in a variety of ways.
+Instead of having to authenticate with a password each time connecting to the PYNQ, you should set up an SSH key to do automatic authentication:

 Before proceeding, make sure you can ssh into your PYNQ board without being prompted for a password.